hashgraph/did-sdk-java/README.md

 After the last message is received from the topic, the resolver will wait for a given period of time (by default 30 seconds) to wait for more messages.
 If at this time no more messages arrive, the resolution is considered completed.
 The waiting time can be modified with `setTimeout` method.

 ### Verifiable Credentials
-Besides DID method specification implementation, Hedera DID Java SDK provides a verifiable credentials registry framwork.
+Besides supporting the management of DID Documents are per the HCS DID method specification, the Hedera DID Java SDK provides a verifiable credentials registry framwork.
 Issuers and verifiers working with appnets can utilize it to register verifiable credential events such as: issuance, revication, suspension or resumption of claims.
-The way Hedera handles those events is in line with the design of DID documents.
-However, no verifiable credential documents are ever submitted over Hedera network.
-Instead only credential hashes and operations are confirmed on the ledger.
-As in DID method specification, verifiable credentials have a dedicated Consensus Service Topic within the appnet to which issuers send messages to register verifiable credential events.
+The model is very similar to how HCS messages are used to manage the lifecycle of DID DOcuments.
+However, no verifiable credential themselves are ever submitted over the Hedera network.
+Instead, only hashes of such credentials are messaged over HCS and and so timestamped and ordered.
+As in the DID method specification, verifiable credentials have a dedicated Consensus Service Topic within the appnet to which issuers send messages to register verifiable credential events.

 #### Status Registration
 A valid Issuance, Revocation, Susspension or Resumption,message must have a JSON structure defined by a [vc-message-schema](vc-message.schema.json) and contains the following properties: